buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWindowTypePartitioningEnum.md

 # IfcWindowTypePartitioningEnum

 This enumeration defines the basic configuration of the window type in terms of the number of window panels and the subdivision of the total window.
-The window configurations are given for windows with one, two or three panels (including fixed panels).
+The window configurations are given for windows with one, two or three panels (including fixed panels).<!-- end of definition -->

 Windows which are subdivided into more than three panels have to be defined by the geometry only.
 The type of such windows is USERDEFINED.

 > HISTORY New Enumeration in IFC4.
 The new _IfcWindowTypePartitioningEnum_ replaces the use of _IfcWindowStyleOperationEnum_ that is deprecated from IFC4 onwards.

 Note: